cxw42/Sub-Multi-Tiny/README.md

 TODO explain: if sub `MakeDispatcher()` exists in the package, it will be called to create the dispatcher.

+# DEBUGGING

+For extra debug output, set ["$VERBOSE" in Sub::Multi::Tiny](https://metacpan.org/pod/Sub::Multi::Tiny#VERBOSE) to a positive integer.
+This has to be set at compile time to have any effect.
+For example, before creating any multisubs, do:

+    use Sub::Multi::Tiny::Util '*VERBOSE';
+    BEGIN { $VERBOSE = 2; }

 # RATIONALE / SEE ALSO